facebookresearch/EmbodiedQA/README.md

 [SUNCG toolbox](https://github.com/shurans/SUNCGtoolbox#convert-to-objmtl)
 to generate obj + mtl files for the houses in EQA.

 NOTE: Shortest paths have been updated.
 Earlier we computed shortest paths using a discrete grid world, but we found that these shortest paths were sometimes innacurate.
-Old shortest paths are [here] (https://www.dropbox.com/s/vgp2ygh1bht1jyb/shortest-paths.zip)
+Old shortest paths are [here](https://www.dropbox.com/s/vgp2ygh1bht1jyb/shortest-paths.zip).

 ```
 cd utils